Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 	1. Grammars formally define the **syntax rules** of a language in a clear, mathematical way.
 	2. Grammars provide the blueprint for building **parsers and compilers**, since parsing algorithms directly operate on grammar rules

-8. ive an example of syntactic checking and type checking.
+8. Give an example of syntactic checking and type checking.
+	1.